 Okay, so maybe driving at 3:30 am isn’t my dream situation but living together and sharing skills and expertise and resources definitely is.
 We spend more time together, share meals together, work on each other’s cars and computers, share tools and equipment and, on occasion, make inconveniently timed trips to the airport.

 Many people have asked me about our experience with living communally- how it’s going, how it works, what love/don’t love about it.
 For us, at this point in all of our lives, it is just the right thing for us.
 I’m always happy to talk about it to anyone who is interested.
 It might not be for everyone, but is definitely an option worth exploring for many.

 Thanks to a new, wider backseat and to one kid graduating out of her carseat, we now have room for a friend on our adventures!
 Fun was had by all, happy as well since we were able to find the cheapest car insurance companies uk to help us out with this vehicle.
-Car insurance can pay to repair your vehicle after an accident depending on what coverage you select.
+Car insurance can pay to repair your vehicle after an accident depending on what coverage you select, you will have to talk to your accident attorneys to find out the privileges that you will be eligible to.
 A vehicle is often a major expense and you want to protect it.
 Comprehensive and collision each offers coverage for physical damage, which comes with a lot of rules regarding what is covered and what is not.